Leinad677YT/MC-multiplayer_template/pack_manager/README.md

 ## How do I know what does everything do?

 Inside their related function call folders or root folders, there should be a README file with all the info required to use that module. **DO NOT TRY TO REMOVE MODULES ON THIS PACK, THEY ARE ALL CORE MODULES AND DEPEND ON EACHOTHER**

+## What is the `misc` module
+That is not a module, that's the "namespace" where all the non-module related functions will end up. :works_as_intended:

+As of right now it comes with a _"queue executor"_, which will call all the functions you place inside it until the list contains 0 elements.

+I will say tho, **do not leave things here after escaping your function**.
+This feature is experimental as it can break pretty easily in  mid-tick functions or by leaving a broken element on it.